sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/index.md

 ## Authorization

 Each API resource requires a specific level of authorization attached to your `access_token`.
-Please review the authorization constraints for each API endpoint.
-Tokens generated outside of a user context, like the [Client Credentials](./authentication.md#client-credentials-grant-flow) we generated above to make your first API call, will be limited in the endpoints that it can call.
+These level's of authorization can be viewed in the [user level access matrix](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html).
+Please review the authorization constraints for each API endpoint to understand the user level needed to invoke the endpoint.
+Tokens generated outside of a user context, like the [Client Credentials](./authentication.md#client-credentials-grant-flow) grant type, will be limited in the endpoints that it can call.
 If your token doesn't have permission to call an endpoint, you will receive the following response:

 **HTTP Status Code**: 403 Forbidden